Videbæk

-Videbæk is a town, with a population of 4,351 (1 January 2025), located in Ringkøbing-Skjern Municipality, Region Midtjylland, at the road between Ringkøbing and Herning.
+Videbæk is a town, with a population of 4,299 (1 January 2026), located in Ringkøbing-Skjern Municipality, Region Midtjylland, at the road between Ringkøbing and Herning.
 It was the municipal seat of the former Videbæk Municipality.

 Videbæk is known for Per Arnoldi's large corten steel sculpture in the shape of a V, known as "The V", which is found at a roundabout at the entrance to the town.
 The sculpture was dedicated on 15 August 1996.

+Videbæk Church

+Videbæk Church dated back to 1914 is located in the town.

 Constructions

 The Videbæk Transmitter is one of the tallest masts in Denmark.